tombensve/APS/APS-Libraries/APSCoreLib/docs/aps-core-lib.md

         Map<String, Object> schema
         ...
-        new MapJsonSchemaMeta(schema).mapJsonEntryMetas.each { MapJsonEntryMeta mjem -> ... }
+        new MapJsonSchemaMeta(schema).mapJsonSchemaEntries.each { MapJsonSchemaEntry mjse -> ... }

-## Mapo
+There are also a `.toMapJson()` method on this object that returns a MapJson structure that can be converted to JSON and passed to a client for use by a configuration editor web app for example.

-Yes, I had a problem coming up with a good name for this!
+## StructMap

 This wraps a structured Map that looks like a JSON document, containing Map, List, and other 'Object's as values.